mrcoles/readmd/README.md

     readmd | less

-Convert your own readme into a pretty-printed one width of 80 characters:
+Convert your own readme into a pretty-printed one width of 60 characters:

-    readmd -w=80 README.md README.md.new
+    readmd --width 60 README.md README.md.new
     mv README.md{.new,}

 Read something from standard in and save it as a file: